End-to-End Virtual Screening Campaign Guide

 2.1 Source & Deduplication

-Before any docking begins, prepare the compound library to ensure clean, unique chemistry.
+Before any docking begins, prepare the compound library to ensure clean, unique chemistry.- Consolidate all library sources (sub-batches, vendors, internal plates) into a single file.

 - Deduplicate on canonical SMILES string — not on compound identifier or name.